Renice, Poland: Geography

 Renice lies approximately 6 km east of Myślibórz and 59 km south-east of the regional capital Szczecin.
 The next settlements are Ławy to the south, Klicko to the west (interrupted by the abandoned settlement of Turzyniec), Podłążek to the north-west, Strzelnik to the north, Giżyn to the east, and Świątki to the south-east.

 Renice is an important crossroads in Gmina Myślibórz due to the E65 highway intersecting with the national road DK26 (towards Myślibórz) and the Voivodeship road DW119 (towards Gorzów Wielkopolski) in the northern part of the village.
 This northern part of Renice lies on the intersection of the DK26 and DW119 and is home to two gas stations as well as the AUTO PORT restaurant and hotel, one of the few places in Poland to house a privately owned crocodile.
 The infrastructure in this northern part of Renice surrounds the former German farming estate of Louisenhof.

-Southwest of Renice proper lies a ribbon lake named Jezioro Renickie.
-East of Renice lies a large forest.
+Southwest of Renice proper lies a ribbon lake named Jezioro Renickie (Rehnitzer Klietz See).
+East of Renice lies a large forest called Lasy Sulimierskie (Adamsdorfer Forst).

 History

 Numerous prehistoric finds were made in the area of modern-day Renice, mostly in connection to the Lusatian and Jastorf cultures, but also the Únětice culture.
-A German archaeological site, named Rehnitzbruch, in the 1930s uncovered multiple bronze treasures including a bronze statue nicknamed "Egyptian king of Rehnitzbruch" (ägyptischer König von Rehnitzbruch) which is thought to have been an ancient Greco-Roman import to the area.
+In the 1930s, a German archaeological site, named Rehnitzbruch, uncovered multiple bronze treasures including a bronze statue nicknamed "Egyptian king of Rehnitzbruch" (ägyptischer König von Rehnitzbruch) which is thought to have been an ancient Greco-Roman import to the area.
 Additionally, 1.5 km southwest of Renice proper exists a small gord in which ceramics were found that are attributed to the aforementioned Lusatian and Jastorf cultures as well as the late medieval period.